ayushkumar-mnnit/ayushkumar-mnnit/README.md

 - 👋 Hi, Ayush Kumar this side.
 - 👀 Keenly interested in programming and development
-- 🌱 Learning DSA and Web development
+- 🌱 DSA and Web development
-- 💞️ Looking to collaborate on Web development projects
+- 💞️ Looking to collaborate on Web development projects and open to software job roles
+-

 <!---